ArianAzg/Graphical-User-Interface-for-Automatic-Separation-of-Human-Voice-and-Doppler-Ultrasound/README.md

 For any utilization of the code content of this repository, the following paper needs to get cited by the user:

-> A. Azarang, L. Blogg, J. Currens, R. Lance, R. Moon, P. Lindholm, V. Papadopoulou, Development of Graphical User Interface for Automatic Separation of Human Voice from Audio Doppler Ultrasound in Diving Experiments
+> A. Azarang, L. Blogg, J. Currens, R. Lance, R. Moon, P. Lindholm, V. Papadopoulou, Development of Graphical User Interface for Automatic Separation of Human Voice from Audio Doppler Ultrasound in Diving Experiments, Under Review.